-UVG Universidad del Valle de Guatemala who / oms World Health Organization / Organización Mundial de la Salud IDRC International Development Research Center (Canadá) CDC Centers for Disease Control and Prevention (USA) JICA Japan International Cooperation Agency (Japan) PAHO/OPS Pan American Health Organization / Organización Panamericana de la Salud DNDi Drugs for Neglected Diseases Initiative
+UVG Universidad del Valle de Guatemala

+WHO / OMS World Health Organization / Organización Mundial de la Salud

+IDRC International Development Research Center (Canadá)

+CDC Centers for Disease Control and Prevention (USA)

+JICA Japan International Cooperation Agency (Japan)

+PAHO/OPS Pan American Health Organization / Organización Panamericana de la Salud

+DNDi Drugs for Neglected Diseases Initiative

-1. CASE INTRODUCTION
+CASE INTRODUCTION

-Magdalena Medrano is a 46-year-old community leader, a mother with four children who lives in the rural zone of Comapa, in the district of Jutiapa, southeast Guatemala.
-When academics of Universidad del Valle de Guatemala (UVG) began their work on Chagas disease in this municipality in 2010, Magdalena became involved in the initiative by taking part in discussions on the disease, led by the University's interdisciplinary team; she has since been invited to join this group.
-Thanks to the efforts of various institutions and ioint organizations, with strong leadership by the UVG, Magdalena and her family have been able to implement a number of improvements and preventative measures in her home.
+Magdalena Medrano is a 46-year-old community leader, a mother with four children who lives in the rural zone of Comapa (in the district of Jutiapa), in southeast Guatemala.
+When Universidad del Valle de Guatemala (UVG) began its work on Chagas disease in municipality in 2010, Magdalena became involved in the initiative by taking part in discussions on the disease led by the University's interdisciplinary group, which she has since been invited to join.
+Thanks to the joint efforts of various institutions and organizations, with strong leadership by the UVG, Magdalena and her family have been able to implement a number of improvements and preventative measures in her home.
 These include keeping dogs and chickens outside the house, storing grains and maize appropriately to keep out rodents, and setting mouse and rat traps.
-These measures have helped to protect their living space from la chinche picuda ("the blood sucking bug") which transmits Chagas disease.
+These measures have helped to protect theirliving space from "la chinche picuda" ("the blood sucking bug"), which transmits Chagas disease.
 This vector usually hides in cracks and holes on poorly finished floors inside the home or in walls and palm roofs, wood, adobe (clay) or mud walls - looking to feed on the blood from dogs, birds, rodents and humans.
-If infected, the insect transmits the parasite through its droppings, causing the disease.
+If infected, the insect transmits the parasite through its droppings, causing disease.

 "There were lots of bugs here, but now look, thank God we can hardly see them now (...)
 We didn't know the bugs could cause diseases, until the projects came and gave us talks about it(...).
-The hardest thing about Chagas is not knowing that you are being consumed by the disease, because every day you are getting sicker, and you don't understand why," (Magdalena Medrano, Inhabitant of Comapa) Magdalena explains, as she has a good understanding of Chagas.
-Her oldest daughter was pregnant when she was diagnosed with the disease, as a result of screening for congenital transmission implemented by the UVG.
-At only 19 years of age, her daughter had experienced dizziness and became very tired while walking around, without knowing what was causing her discomfort.
+The hardest thing about Chagas is not knowing that you are being consumed by the disease, because every day you are getting sicker, you don't understand (Magdalena Medrano, Inhabitant Comapa) Magdalena explains as she has a good understanding of Chagas.
+Her oldest daughter was pregnant when she was diagnosed with the disease, during the work to screen for congenital transmission implemented by the UVG.
+At only 19 years her daughter experienced age. dizziness, and became very tired while walking around, without knowing what was causing her discomfort.
 Given the toxicity of the medication available to fight the disease, they had to wait until the end of lactation to treat her.
-Magdalena tells us that her daughter is now enjoying good health and the child will be tested when he is four years old so that he can start treatment, if he is positive; there is a possibility that the mother could have passed on the disease during gestation or delivery.
+Magdalena tells us that her daughter is now enjoying good health and the child will be tested when he is four years old so that he can start treatment, if he is positive; there is a possibility that the mother could have passed on the disease during gestation or during birth.